WHY CAPHOUND

 Observability vs. control

-Cost dashboards read the invoice after the provider sends it.
-By then the spend already happened.
-CapHound makes the call while it's still a decision.
+Cost tools read the bill after the provider sends it — by then the spend already happened.
+CapHound makes the call while it's still a decision: at the request, not the report.

 The dashboard approach